mschwab12/aws-cdk/packages/@aws-cdk/aws-iot-actions-alpha/README.md

 - Write messages into columns of DynamoDB
 - Put messages IoT Events input
 - Send messages to HTTPS endpoints
+- Send messages to an Opensearch Service domain

 ## Republish a message to another MQTT topic